Could there be lift without viscosity?

 Fig. 2 Viscosity comparison for different fluids.
 Source: https://civilmint.com...

-There are some 'sophisticated' theories that try to solve the problem in the sense that lift cannot exist without viscosity, however, from my particular point of view, they fail because its main hypothesis is based on a false assumption, such as that an 'ideal flow' (in the scope of the Potential Flow Theory; PFT), by definition inviscid, remains attached to the entire surface, perfectly surrounding the object in question.
+Some 'sophisticated' theories try to solve the problem in the sense that lift cannot exist without viscosity, however, from my particular point of view, they fail because their main hypothesis is based on a false assumption, such as that an 'ideal flow' (in the scope of the Potential Flow Theory; PFT), by definition inviscid, remains attached to the entire surface, perfectly surrounding the object in question.
 In fact, the previously described physical phenomenon would only exist in a hypothetical case where the fluid viscosity tends to an infinite value (or Reynolds numbers close to zero) but not to a zero value (see Fig. 3), which would explain by itself that there is no drag 'force', as the PFT currently does!
-According to such a theory, this phenomenon would even be present in the case of an infinitely thin plate with a perfectly sharp leading edge! which, in a condition of a 'normal' value of viscosity, would prevent the flow to attach, regardless of the recirculation that may exist just behind such an edge.
+According to such a theory, this phenomenon would even be present in the case of an infinitely thin plate with a perfectly sharp leading edge! which, in a condition of a 'normal' value of viscosity, would prevent the flow attaching, regardless of the recirculation that may exist just behind such an edge.

-Fig. 3 Left: Current PFT with "zero viscosity"; Right: hypothetical case with viscosity tending to infinity.
+Fig. 3 Left: Current PFT with "zero viscosity"; Right: a hypothetical case with viscosity tending to infinity.
 Do you see any difference in the shape of the streamlines?

 At this point, I prefer not to delve into the subject from a theoretical perspective since I do not have sufficient knowledge to understand the theory behind these developments (and, to tell the truth, it is not of my current interest since my approach has always been focused on application); however, I will try to follow the thread from an engineering point of view through the obtained results of a recent computational research, where the lift, the drag, and even the pitching moment in infinitely thin bodies can be obtained numerically under a strictly inviscid (or true ideal flow) assumption.

 In such a computational method, the development is compiled from a circulation (and vorticity) approach, detached from the entire surface of a three-dimensional shell-body [1] based on a reinterpretation of the PFT, and implemented through the steady vortex lattice method (VLM) concepts.
 Such work has been extended to its unsteady version of vortex rings [2] and finally to that of vortex 'particles' (hybrid of tubes and vortons) [3] (see Fig. 4), which validates that the direction and magnitude of the resulting fluid-dynamic force, therefore lift, drag, and moment, are generated without the existence of fluid viscosity*, and in any case, its generation is due to the (inviscid) detached vorticity from the entire surface.
-Although this by itself does not mean that viscosity does not contribute to such 'forces' and moments, as in fact it does for certain operating conditions, for example, at very low angles of attack (within the boundary layer), where due to the alignment of the flow and the plate, tangential (shear) stresses are generated, the viscous effects cannot be neglected from the physical viewpoint.
+However this by itself does not mean that viscosity does not contribute to such 'forces' and moments, as in fact it does for certain operating conditions, for example, at very low angles of attack (within the boundary layer), where due to the alignment of the flow and the plate, tangential (shear) stresses are generated, the viscous effects cannot be neglected from the physical viewpoint.
 However, within the framework of the current research, the fluid viscosity is included as an external element to the PFT and not assumed as part of itself, by arbitrarily attaching the circulation/vorticity, as it has been done since its conception.

 Fig. 4 Simulation of an inviscid flow behind a swept flat plate with angle of attack.